Pokeyi/VRC-Animation-Sync/README.md

 ### UTC-Sync
 UTC-Sync is a method of syncing motions or events for all players without the use of networking by aligning them with Universal Time as a shared frame of reference.
-- The only caveat to this form of syncing is that each player's local machine must have had its clock [synchronized](https://youtu.be/VZBxG6v0gYQ).
+- The main caveat to this form of syncing is that each player's local machine must have had its clock [synchronized](https://youtu.be/VZBxG6v0gYQ).
 This is usually done automatically by Windows.
 The latest synchronization can be checked in your Date & Time Settings, but it should be very rare that this would need to be worried about manually.
+- Since they are synced to Universal Time and not a player or network event, animations will behave as if they have always been playing even before the world loaded and will be synced to the same playback position regardless of instance or player join times, so it is best not to use this method to sync animations with important start/stop times or transitions.

 ### Use Case Examples
 For now, this behaviour is best suited for simple looping animations.
 It should support changing animations as long as you re-sync afterwards, but the transition may not be smooth.